 The Ghana National Ambulance Service is now equipped to provide rapid emergency services using SnooCODE.

-SnooCODE, in collaboration with the Vodafone Ghana Foundation and the Ghana National Ambulance Service, have launched a variant of the SnooCODE system called SnooCODE RED to accurately locate victims in emergency situations.
+SnooCODE, in collaboration with the Vodafone Ghana Foundation and the Ghana National Ambulance Service, launched a variant of the SnooCODE system called SnooCODE RED to accurately locate victims in emergency situations.
 SnooCODE RED has been installed in all ambulance stations in Accra.

-Over 160 emergency workers have already been trained on the SnooCODE RED app, which is free and can be used without an internet connection.
+Over 160 emergency workers have already been trained on the SnooCODE RED app, which is free and can be used without an Internet connection.